History of the School

 During the first 14 years of the 21st century, with Mrs Surber at the helm, the school continued to be at the forefront of girls’ education, offering wider opportunities for extracurricular activities such as foreign exchanges, a Mandarin club, climbing and ballet lessons.
 In addition, Mrs Surber led an ambitious building programme which included the Sixth Form Centre and St Mary's, the Creative Arts Centre and the Dining Room.

 In September 2015, Mr Nicholson joined King's as its first Head Master, furthering the school's well-established tradition of innovative leadership.
-As well as leading the school’s forward-thinking approach to teaching and learning and bringing together King’s High and Warwick Prep as a single-school from 3-18, he also spearheaded the move to a new state-of-the-art purpose built school in September 2019, where King's High joined its ’brothers’ at Warwick School and the children of Warwick Preparatory School, on the new Myton Road site.
+As well as leading the school’s forward-thinking approach to teaching and learning and bringing together King’s High and Warwick Prep as a single-school from 3-18, he also spearheaded the move to a new state-of-the-art purpose built school in September 2019, where King's High joined its ’brothers’ at Warwick School and the children of Warwick Preparatory School, on the new Banbury Road site.
+Mr Nicholson became Principal of the whole Foundation in 2020 and our Head Master, Dr Stephen Burley was appointed in January 2021.

 With ever-increasing opportunity for enrichment in the creative arts, (Art, Music, Drama and DT), an all-embracing sporting and leadership philosophy enhanced by the House System, the aspiration, achievement and enjoyment of (academic) excellence, and the first UK purpose-built girls’ Independent School for thirty years, King’s High is inspiring our future leaders and innovators to flourish in the world that women are making their own.